WMInfoTech/continuous-qualtrics-exporter/README.md

 ====================================

 This package contains scripts that will allow you to automate the export of Qualtrics survey data and deliver it to OneDrive.

-All the scripts contained in this project are simple, and can standalone if needed.
-This gives you the ability to fork this and modify it in a way that is useful to you.
+All the scripts contained in this project are simple, and can run standalone if needed.
+This gives you the ability to fork and modify it in a way that is useful to you.
 The overall project is a representation of how it can be used.

 We understand that every use case may differ.
 This should get you past the basics and move you right to the step where you process your survey results and take action.

-You could easily replace the OneDrive upload code with something you develop to send the data to a reporting tool, another data storage service, or read and act on the data in realtime.
+You can easily replace the OneDrive upload code with something else to send the data to a reporting tool, another data storage service, or read and act on the data in realtime.
+If you think your modification might be useful to others, please consider opening a pull request.

-At the bottom of this README you will find references to some sample code that shows how to interact with the ModoLabs Communicate API's that can be used to develop push notifications to your mobile app users based on data pulled from your survey results.
+At the bottom of this README you will find references to some sample code that shows how to interact with the ModoLabs Communicate APIss that can be used to send push notifications to your mobile app users based on data pulled from your survey results.